fidwell/OpenRct2-TrafficManager/README.md

 When you click "Go", the plugin will randomize the type of vehicle, selecting from the list above and weighting based on hard-coded weights (so you will get, for example, about twice as many pickup trucks as automobile cars).
 The plugin will also randomize the colour of each vehicle.

 **Note**: If you want to manually edit the ride list and weights, it is possible to do so with version 1 by editing the .js file directly.
 Look for (for example) `['rct2.ride.4x4',10]` in the code.
 This corresponds to the monster trucks with a weight of 10.
 You can modify these values with a text editor.
 Some of the supported vehicles have their weights set to 0 because they look terrible, but if you'd like to include them anyway, editing the plugin weights will do it.

+### Troubleshooting

+**The ride I want to edit isn't in the dropdown!** It's been filtered out because it only has one train.
+This was intended to make "traffic" rides easier to find, but if that's an issue, it can be adjusted.

+**There are a bunch of vehicles missing from the plugin!** The plugin can only use vehicle types that are included in your map.
+Use the object selection tool to add the vehicles you'd like.

 ## Roadmap